Nokia 6290

-The Nokia 6290 is a multimedia 3G smartphone made by Nokia and released in March 2007.
+The Nokia 6290 is a multimedia 3G mobile phone made by Nokia and released in March 2007.

 Features

 The Nokia 6290 is the first device running off S60 3rd edition platform updated to Feature Pack 1.
 While using the Symbian smartphone operating system, this handset is marketed as a simple 'phone' and was one of the few Nokia Symbian handsets from 2007 that was not part of the 'N' or 'E' series.